Skip to content

 You can find the various event payloads in the reference.

-Once your event module is saved, you enable it by adding its node to the scene loop of your scene.
+Once your event module is saved, add its node to the scene loop of your scene.

 Once added to the scene loop you must also specify the event_name.